 Defensive driving is a set of safe responses to potential hazards, including other drivers, damaged road surfaces, debris, inclement weather, and more.
 Getting behind the wheel isn’t risk-free, and employing defensive driving techniques can help keep you and other drivers safe.

-What is a defensive driver?
+What are the benefits of being a defensive driver?

 Consider following these defensive driving tips to become a safer driver: